Large stacks of various sized and cut pieces of lumber in the Ladiesburg Lumber lot.

 Specialty Lumber Yard & Supplies

-We’re your go-to lumber yard when you need fencing supplies and decking materials!
+We’re your go-to lumber yard for fencing supplies, decking materials, and Benjamin Moore paints!
 Serving Central Maryland and Pennsylvania with materials for home expansions and the accessories to complete the job, we’re always happy to go that extra mile to make sure your next project is perfect.
-Come for the decking materials and fencing supplies.
+Come for the decking materials, fencing supplies, and paints.
 Stay for the exceptional customer service!

 Learn More About Our Products